popkristina/rag_poc_solution/README.md

 $$ Cost(hours of labor to develop solution) + Cost(hours of labor to maintain solution) + Cost(API calls to LLM on AWS) + Cost(Storage) < Cost(hours of labor in searching through documentation instead of working on other profitable projects)$$

 ## 2.

+Security

+- For the final system:

+    Implement access controls and encryption to protect sensitive internal documentation.
+    Ensure compliance with geographical restrictions (e.g., data must not leave the US).
+    Implement role-based access to ensure that only authorized users can access proprietary information.

+  (Optional) Recommendation System:

+    Implement a simple recommendation engine that suggests related documents or sections for further reading.